Black inca: Breeding

 The black inca's breeding season is not well known but could be as long as from June to February.
 Only two nests are known.
 They were cups of tree fern scales cemented with spider silk and lined with plant down.
 Both were in the interior of oak forest and placed between 1.5 and 1.8 m above the ground.
 The species' incubation times and time to fledging are not known.

 Vocalization

 The black inca is generally quiet but does produce short ick or pip notes.

 Status

 The IUCN originally assessed the black inca as Threatened.
 It changed the assessment to Vulnerable in 1994, to Endangered in 2000, and back to Vulnerable in 2008.
-Its population is estimated at fewer than 10,000 mature individuals and is believed to be decreasing.
+Its population is estimated to be than 7,500 mature individuals as of 2022 and is believed to be decreasing.
 Colombian authorities consider it endangered.
 About 90% of the forest habitat in its small range has been cleared for settlement or agriculture and what remains is fragmented.